Meaningful Reading- The Tudor approach to the teaching of reading

 Helen Evans, mother of Louis says:

 'I love the reading in the mornings.
 He's moving up in his book levels and the opportunity to read evry day in the morning together in school is the best idea ever... it is brilliant!'

-Please keep an eye on this section of the website- we will be sharing helpful documents and teaching tips that will support you and your children with their reading at home.
+Please keep an eye on this section of the website- we continue to share helpful documents and teaching tips that will support you and your children with their reading at home.

 A word document with the key question types can be downloaded using the link below.